Code-Institute-Submissions/User-Centric-Milestone-Project-Gym/README.md

 ## Features

-The following section outline implement features and futures features to be implemented
+The following section outlines implemented features and future features to be implemented

 ### Existing Features